CoreyCBurton/Hands-On-Hacking-Book-Notes/Chapter 4.md

   | 1     | CoreyCburton |          |     |        |  | user_defined |
 +---------------------------------------------------------------------+
 ```
-* Once that is selected, type ``run`` and it will began the search
+- Once that is selected, type ``run`` and it will began the search

-* The username database can bring alot of information om certain websites.
-Below shows what the profiler returned with my username
+- The username database can bring alot of information on certain websites.
+  -  Below shows what the profiler returned with my username
 ```
 coreycburton | GitHub          | https://github.com/coreycburton                 | coding       |       | profiler     |
 ```
 # Harvesting the Web
-* Run the command ``theHarvester`` to pull it up
+- Run the command ``theHarvester``

-* using the command `` teHarvester -d google.com -b google -l 50`` this is what is returned below
+- using the command `` teHarvester -d google.com -b google -l 50`` this is what is returned below
 ```
 accounts.google.com:172.217.14.173
 ad.corp.google.com